-Outside areas and boundaries

-Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 1 Notes Some worn render was noted to the front garden wall, requiring an element of repair as part of an ongoing maintenance programme.
+Boundary walls and fences should be regularly checked and maintained as necessary.